 If you are making a fully spherical panorama, then of course there is nothing to be cropped.

-Usually, there won’t be need of further exposure / contrast / color editing because your pictures were already perfectly balanced after the HDR processing.
+Usually, there won’t be a need for further exposure/contrast/color editing because your pictures were already perfectly balanced after the HDR processing.

 Making An Interactive HDR Panorama